Safe-LLaVA: A Privacy-Preserving Vision-Language Dataset and Benchmark for Biometric Safety: Benchmark and Dataset Curation

-For \prism benchmark, for each of the sub-categories defined in Figure~\ref{fig:prism_benchmark}, we curate images for each biometric sub-category covering 5 biometric categories: eye color, gender, race, age, and body weight spanning across 22 sub-categories.
-The data curation pipeline for \prismC is illustrated in Figure~\ref{fig:prism_pipeline}.
-As shown, we use custom web search pipeline based on icrawler and collect high-quality, realistic images from public sources.
-Each category is queried using carefully designed natural language prompts that ensure visual clarity and demographic diversity.
-We then perform manual filtering process to remove duplicates and dissimilar samples to retain high-quality images.
-At the end, we have 248 images with $\sim$ 1.2k QA pairs.
-The dataset distribution and tasks are illustrated in Figure~\ref{fig:prism_benchmark}. \prismL is constructed by sampling from widely used multimodal benchmarks such as POPE~\cite{POPE}, MMStar~\cite{mmstarchen2024are}, AI2D~\cite{ai2dkembhavi2016diagram}, SEED-Bench~\cite{SEED-Bench}, LLaVA-Wilder~\cite{LLaVA-NeXT}, Open Images v7~\cite{openimages}.
-The resulting split contains 2,000 images with 26k QA pairs.
-Please refer to Supplementary Section 4 for more qualitative examples of \prism.
-We utilize the \prism benchmarks to evaluate for both explicit and implicit leakage on various MLLMs and highlight the biometric violations across models including proprietary models.
+\textbf{\prism Benchmark Curation} For the \prism benchmark, we curate images for each biometric sub-category defined in Figure~\ref{fig:prism_benchmark}, spanning 5 major categories -\textit{eye color, gender, race, age, and body weight} and covering 22 sub-categories in total.
+The data curation pipeline is illustrated in Figure~\ref{fig:prism_pipeline}.
+Our pipeline integrates two complementary strategies: (1) a custom web search pipeline based on \texttt{icrawler} to collect high-quality, realistic images from public sources using carefully crafted natural language prompts that ensure both visual clarity and demographic diversity, and (2) filtering human images from widely used multimodal benchmarks, including POPE~\citep{POPE}, MMStar~\citep{mmstarchen2024are}, AI2D~\citep{ai2dkembhavi2016diagram}, SEED-Bench~\citep{SEED-Bench}, LLaVA-Wilder~\citep{LLaVA-NeXT}, and Open Images v7~\citep{openimages}.
+Following a manual filtering step to remove duplicates and visually inconsistent samples, the final dataset comprises 2,200 images with 28.6k question–answer pairs.
+Please refer to Section~\ref{sec:qualitative} for more qualitative examples of \prism.
+We employ the \prism benchmark to evaluate both explicit and implicit leakage across a range of multimodal LLMs, highlighting the extent of biometric violations.

 \textbf{Evaluation Metrics} The \prism benchmark is designed to evaluate a model's ability to (1) \textit{explicitly} refuse to answer questions involving biometric attributes, and (2) avoid \textit{implicitly} disclosing such information in open-ended responses, as MLLMs frequently leak biometric information in general-purpose generation, even when not explicitly prompted.